BeyondCombustion/ArcticFox-and-RedPanda/README.md

 [Click here for info on how you can help contribute to BeyondCombustion.net!](https://BeyondCombustion.net/How-To-Contribute/)

 ---

-# Guides for getting your mod loaded with ArticFox or RedPanda to use as a dry herb vape
+# Guides for getting your 510 mod loaded with the ArticFox or RedPanda firmware to use as a dry herb vape

 ## NFE Team Homepage
 [Click here to visit the NFE team homepage](https://nfeteam.org/)